sar369/Mac_changer/README.md

 # Mac_changer

-Its a simple mac changer tool.Use python3 and update your python
+Its a simple mac changer tool.Use python3 and update your python.

-There are two ways to get this tool.As yoy see the code was a bit change
+There are two ways to get this tool.As yoy see the code was a bit change.

 Usage:[machanger.py]